open-telemetry/opamp-spec/specification.md

     // The Server can offer connection settings.
     // Status: [Beta]
     OffersConnectionSettings       = 0x00000020;
+    // The Server can accept ConnectionSettingsRequest and respond with an offer.
+    // Status: [Development]
+    AcceptsConnectionSettingsRequest = 0x00000040;

     // Add new capabilities here, continuing with the least significant unused bit.
 }